Cyberworld-builders/legend/docs/seo-maintenance-guide.md

 - Create a script to automatically update `lastReviewedDate` for posts older than 90 days
 - Implement a content review reminder system
 - Generate frontmatter templates for new posts
+- **Sitemap Updates**: The sitemap automatically updates on each build to include new posts and tag pages

 ### 2. Topic Clusters & Related Posts Analysis